01 Centre of Mass#

 Presentation#

 The Diagram is shown to the students.
 Then the mass of the cart-assembly is measured by the balance (\(4 \mathrm{~kg}\)) and also that of the steel ball (\(1 \mathrm{~kg}\)).
 Next, the centre of mass of the cart-assembly is determined by balancing this assembly on the small wooden beam.
-Then the assembly is set at rest in the middle of the levelled cart-track and the pointer is fixed to the assembly in its centre of mass.
-Furthermore this pointer-position is marked on the table by placing a piece of chalk upright.
+Then the assembly is set at rest in the middle of the levelled cart-track, and the pointer is fixed to the assembly in its centre of mass.
+Furthermore, this pointer position is marked on the table by placing a piece of chalk upright.

 ../../../../../_images/figure_11.png

-Fig. 7 Schematic representation of the experimental setup#
+Fig. 9 Schematic representation of the experimental setup#

 Explanation#

 Calculating the distances \(x\) and \(y\) gives the displacement of the cart-assembly: With \(m\) being the mass of the steel ball and \(4 m\) the mass of the cart-assembly, the centre of mass is at the position indicated by the dotted line, because by definition the centre of mass is positioned at \(R=\frac{m_{1} r_{1}+m_{2} r_{2}}{m_{1}+m_{2}}\), relative to some origin.
-When that origin is positioned at the dotted line, so \(R=0\), we have: \(R=\frac{1(x-.33)+4(x)}{1+4}=0\), making \(x=6.6 \mathrm{~cm}\).
-When the steel ball is released there are no external forces acting.
-This means that the centre of mass will not move and so the bottom picture in Figure 7 shows the situation at the end and the displacement of the steel ball and cart-assembly.
+When that origin is taken at the dotted line, so \(R=0\), we have: \(R=\frac{1(x-.33)+4(x)}{1+4}=0\), making \(x=6.6 \mathrm{~cm}\).
+When the steel ball is released, no external forces act upon it, meaning that the centre of mass will not move.
+The bottom picture in Figure 9 shows the situation at the end and the displacement of the steel ball and cart-assembly.

-Calculating again the position of the centre of mass in the same way:
+Calculating again the position of the centre of mass in the same way

-assembly equals \(6.6+13.5=20.1 \mathrm{~cm}\).
+yielding \(y=13.5 \mathrm{~cm}\).
+So the total displacement of the assembly equals \(6.6+13.5=20.1 \mathrm{~cm}\).
 This is confirmed in our demonstration.

 Remarks#

-• When the ball hits the cup the whole assembly should come to a full stop.
+• When the ball hits the cup, the whole assembly should come to a full stop.
 But very often the assembly moves back just a little.
 This is caused by the friction of the carts on the track: the direction of that friction force is opposite to the displacement of the assembly.
 The effect of this external force becomes visible when the ball comes to a rest in the cup.

 Sources#